 Luckily, adding a fly line to a fly reel is no more complicated than changing your oil.
 Following a few easy steps, plus on-demand resources like YouTube, will ensure that anyone can master the skills necessary to add fly line to a fly reel.
 Throughout this tutorial, I take any angler looking to add line to their reel through these steps.
 Along the way, I provide context and considerations when building your line onto the reel.

 The Order of Line for a Fly Fishing Reel

 1. The Fly Reel

-The reel foot connects to the fly rod at the reel seat.
+The reel foot attaches to the fly rod at the reel seat.
 It is your line storage system and the mechanism that holds the line.
 Additionally, the reel provides tension, releasing line at different velocities depending on the needs of the angler.
-The last benefit of a reel is that it retrieves the line either when a fish is on or when it is time to move locations or end the day.
+The last benefit of a reel is that it retrieves the line when a salmon, trout, or bass is on or when it is time to move locations or end the day.

 Which Hand Should You Reel With?

 There are some valid arguments to having an outside knob orientation.
 Many guide services set up their guide rods with knobs to the outside.
 Since guides deal with many beginner fly fishers, a knob to the inside can catch and tangle fly line with a neophyte angler.
 Offering an outside knob placement is one less opportunity for a tangle.
 So, if you hold your fly fishing rod with your right hand, don't be surprised if the fly fishing setup has the reel knob on the outside of your body.